Craft supplies on a table, children's hands can be seen cutting and sticking.

 Art Trolley

-Look out for our Art Trolley in the foyer.
-Borrow looking tools, handling objects and drawing materials to explore the galleries and create artworks.
+Borrow looking tools, handling objects and drawing materials to explore the collection and create artworks.

-All resources in the Art Trolley link to our collection displays and contains activities, objects and books related to the artworks.
-Enjoy drawing in the galleries, look at the artworks in new ways, feel objects and materials connected to artworks, or sit and read together.
+The Art Trolley contains activities, objects and books related to the artworks.
+Enjoy some drawing, feel objects and materials, or sit and read together.

-The stations are designed to be suitable for all ages, and are available during opening hours.
+The stations are designed to be suitable for all ages and are available during the building's opening hours, Monday – Friday, 10am – 5pm

 A child sitting on a green mat crafting something.